 They Can Do So Much More

 They are now bigger in size and can do so much more without you realising that they are capable of it.
 You knew your two-year-old wasn’t tall enough to reach that side in the kitchen, wasn’t strong enough to lift a chair, wasn’t big enough to get onto a toilet and didn’t have the fine motor skills to unlock that door but your three-year-old can do all of these and will do out of the blue.
 My son has just walked into the front room with a chocolate bar in his mouth.
 I just sat jaw dropped looking at him because I knew his father was in the bathroom so couldn’t work out where he had got it.
-I had assumed he had followed his Daddy when he left the room where as in fact he had taken himself into the kitchen, pulled a very heavy dining chair across the floor, got up onto it, climbed onto the side and opened the cupboard where the snacks live and helped himself to a caramel chocolate bar.
-Another area for me to note and keep an eye on!
-In the last few months he has also managed to let himself into the back garden and locked himself out there, locked himself in the bathroom, opened the door to a delivery guy whilst I was sat on the loo, use YouTube on a daily basis to watch what he wants and generally reach anything that was once safely out of the way.
+I had assumed he had followed his Daddy when he left the room whereas in fact he had taken himself into the kitchen, pulled a very heavy dining chair across the floor, got up onto it, climbed onto the side and opened the cupboard where the snacks live and helped himself to a caramel chocolate bar.
+Time to fully childproof my home!
+In the last few months, he has also managed to let himself into the back garden and locked himself out there, locked himself in the bathroom, opened the door to a delivery guy whilst I was sat on the loo, use YouTube on a daily basis to watch what he wants and generally reach anything that was once safely out of the way.
 He knows what he wants, how to get it and has no thoughts for any consequences.
 This is a big step on from the innocent two-year-old.